On completeness and dynamics of compact Brinkmann spacetimes: Brinkmann Geometry

-Let $(M,g,V)$ be a Brinkmann spacetime, with $V$ its parallel null vector field.
-Consider the associated Grassmannian bundle $Gr_2(M)$, obtained by replacing each fiber $T_xM$ by $Gr(2,T_xM)$.
-Define a sub-bundle $X$ of $Gr_2(M)$ in the following way: for each $x \in M$, the fibre at $x$ is
+Let $(M,g,V)$ be a Brinkmann spacetime.
+Consider the associated Grassmann $2$-plane bundle $Gr_2(M)$, obtained by replacing each fiber $T_xM$ by $Gr_2(T_xM)$, the Grassmannian of the $2$-dimensional vector subspaces of $T_x M$.
+Denote by $\pi: Gr_2(M) \to M$ the natural projection.
+Define a sub-bundle $X$ of $Gr_2(M)$ in the following way: for each $x \in M$, the fiber at $x$ is

-\begin{proposition} For any $p_x \in X$, there is a totally geodesic flat surface through $x$ in $M$ whose tangent space at $x$ is $p_x$. \end{proposition} \begin{proof} Let $p \in X$ with $\pi(p)=x$: we have to prove that $\exp_x(p)$ is totally geodesic.
+\begin{proposition} For any $p_x \in X$, there is a totally geodesic flat surface through $x$ in $M$ whose tangent space at $x$ is $p_x$. \end{proposition} \begin{proof} Let $x \in M$ and $p \in X$ such that $\pi(p)=x$.
 Write $p =$ Vect$(Q,V)$.
 Let $\gamma$ be the geodesic in $M$ tangent to $Q$, and denote again by $Q$ its tangent vector field.
 Take the image of $\gamma$ by the flow of $V$.
-This defines in a neighborhood of $x$ a surface $S_p$ tangent to $p$ at $x$, equipped with two commuting vector fields $V$ and $Q$.
-Since $V$ is parallel, we have $\nabla_V Q = \nabla_Q V =0$; furthermore, $\nabla_Q Q =0$ (for $V$ acts isometrically on $M$).
-So $V$ and $Q$ are two parallel vector fields along any curve contained in $S_p$, which proves that the latter is totally geodesic in $M$.
+This defines in a neighborhood of $x$ a surface $S_p$ tangent to $p$ at $x$.
+Extend the vector field $Q$ by the flow of $V':=V_{\vert S_p}$.
+This defines a vector field (again denoted by) $Q$ tangent to $S_p$ which commutes with $V'$.
+Since $V$ is parallel, we have $\nabla_{V'} Q = \nabla_{Q} V' =0$, where $\nabla$ is the Levi-Civita connection of $g$ (to define these properly, we consider an extension of $Q$ in a neighborhood of $S_p$, then $\nabla_{V} Q$ and $\nabla_{Q} V$ both vanish along $S_p$, independently of the extension).
+Furthermore, $\nabla_{Q} Q =0$, since $V$ acts isometrically on $M$, sending geodesics to geodesics.
+It follows that for any vector fields $X$ and $Y$ tangent to $S_p$, $\nabla_X Y$ is also tangent to $S_p$, which proves that $S_p$ is totally geodesic in $M$.
 Observe that $S_p$ is exactly $\exp_x(p)$ in a neighborhood of $x$, since radial geodesics tangent to $p_x$ are contained in $S_p$.
 Finally, it is a well known fact that a surface admitting a parallel vector field is actually flat. \end{proof}